 The management assessed that for current assets including security deposits, loans, cash and cash equivalents, trade receivables, other recoverable and borrowings, trade payables, other current financial liabilities, the fair values approximate their carrying amounts largely due to the short-term maturities of these instruments.
 The fair value of the financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.

-(i) The Company has repaid all its term loans as on March 31, 2024 except ECB in the nature of term loan carrying fixed interest rate at 3.84% p.a. derived as EURIBOR plus margin (previous year: variable rate facilities which were subject to changes in underlying interest rate indices).
-The management believes that the carrying rate of interest on these loans are in close approximation from market rates applicable to the Company.
-Therefore, the management estimates that the fair value of these borrowings are approximate to their respective carrying values.
+(i) The Company has repaid all its term loans as on March 31, 2025 except ECB in the nature of term loan carrying fixed interest rate at 3.84% p.a. derived as EURIBOR plus margin (previous year: variable rate facilities which were subject to changes in underlying interest rate indices).
+The management believes that the carrying rate of interest on this loan is in close approximation from market rates applicable to the Company.
+Therefore, the management estimates that the fair value of this borrowing is approximate to its respective carrying values

 The entity’s activities expose it to market risk, liquidity risk and credit risk.
 The entity board of directors has overall responsibility for the establishment and oversight of the entity’s risk management framework.
 "This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the related impact in the standalone financial statements.